https://hgic.clemson.edu/

 Adair Hoover, ©2017 HGIC, Clemson Extension

-Keep everything clean when packing the lunch.
-That not only goes for the food, but also food preparation surfaces, hands and utensils.
-Use hot, soapy water.
+Keeping everything clean when packing a lunch is not only for food but also for food preparation.
+Washing your hands for at least 20 seconds before you prepare or eat food is the number one thing you can do to keep food clean.
+Use hot, soapy water to keep preparation surfaces clean and ready to use.
 Keep family pets away from kitchen counters.
-Wash your hands before you prepare or eat food.
-If packing for children, it is best to pack sanitary wipes that the child can use before and after they eat their lunch.
+If packing for children, it is best to pack sanitary wipes that children can use before and after they eat.

-Freezer gel packs will hold cold food until lunchtime, but generally will not work for all-day storage.
+Freezer gel packs can keep cold foods cold until lunchtime, but generally will not work for all-day storage.
 Any perishable leftovers after lunch should be discarded and not brought home.
-Of course, if there’s a refrigerator at work, store perishable items there upon arrival.
+Of course, if there’s a refrigerator available, store perishable items there upon arrival.
 If using an insulated lunchbox, leave the lid of the lunchbox open so that cold air from the refrigerator can circulate through it.
 Leftover perishables that have been kept refrigerated should be safe to take home.

 If you use the microwave to reheat your lunch, make sure that you cover the container so that the food will be heated evenly.
 The food should be reheated to an internal temperature of at least 165 ºF for safety.

-Beverages not only quench your thirst, but some add important nutrients to your lunch.
+Beverages not only quench your thirst but can add important nutrients to your lunch.
 Therefore, consider not only taste but also nutrient content when you choose a beverage for your bag lunch

-• Fruit drinks, punches and ades are often fortified with nutrients, but sugar may also be very high in these drinks.
-Twelve ounces of fruit drink, ade or punch often contain corn syrup and other sugars equal to about 12 teaspoons of table sugar.
+• Fruit juices and punches are often fortified with nutrients, but sugar may also be very high in these drinks.
+Twelve ounces of fruit drink, and or punch often contain corn syrup and other sugars equal to about 12 teaspoons of table sugar.
 Fruit-flavored drinks may contain very little or no fruit juice at all.

 • Beverages labeled “orange soda” or “grape soda” are soft drinks and may not contain any fruit juices.

-• Regular soft drinks supply mainly energy since they contain large amounts of sugars.
-For example, 12 ounces of cola contain corn syrup and other sugars equal to about 9 teaspoons of table sugar.
+• Regular soft drinks supply mainly energy since they contain large amounts of sugar.
+For example, 12 ounces of cola contains corn syrup and other sugars equal to about nine teaspoons of table sugar.

-• Diet soda, black coffee and plain tea have few calories or nutrients.
+• Diet soda, black coffee, and plain tea have fewer calories and nutrients.

 A national survey has shown that children who buy hot lunches at school generally have a more nutritious lunch than children who take their lunch.
 To make the lunch you put in your child’s lunch box tempting as well as more nutritious, consider these tips.

-• Create interest by having your child assist in food shopping and preparing lunch.
-Let your child make his own sandwich.
+• Create interest by having your children assist in food shopping and preparing lunch.
+Let your children make their sandwiches.

 • Use a variety of foods for more nutrients and to avoid monotony.